-Germany’s capital of carnivals, Cologne or Köln is located on River Rhine with a history dating all the way back to Roman times.
-Cologne suffered extensive damage in World War II and only a small part of the old town survived, making Cologne a blend of traditional and modern architecture.
-Today, the museums, churches, galleries and art venues are the ones occupying the city.
-Cologne matches Berlin in being one of the most understanding and tolerant cities in Germany, and everyone loves the Cologne original, the Kölsch beer!
+Germany’s capital of carnivals, Cologne (or Köln) is a city whose history goes back all the way back to Roman times.
+However, it suffered extensive damage in World War II, and only a small part of the old town survived.
+Because of that, though, you can now find many modern museums, churches, galleries, and art venues all over the city.
+Along with Berlin, Cologne is one of the most modern, understanding and tolerant cities in Germany, and on top of that, everyone loves the Cologne original, the Kölsch beer!
+You can therefore be sure that one day in Cologne will be filled with interesting things to do and see.

 GUEST POST BY ROMI R.